cfpdx-401JS-spring-2017/functional-array-methods/LAB.md

 ## Methods to Implement

 Some of the specs for the lab are less onerous than the entire JavaScript specification for the method (for example, no third `array` parameter).
-The "callback signature" refers to the parameter definition of the supplied function.
+The "callback signature" refers to the parameter definition of the supplied callback function.

 **You need to include tests for each method**